 The main takeaway of the study supported the hypothesis that kratom has potential for addiction as the changes in memory and learning skills were linked to chronic mitragynine use.
 This particular element of the study does not bode well for daily kratom users as it shows that kratom can be every bit as addictive as other drugs that affect opiod receptors.

-Southern California-based Dr. Phil Schoenwetter, MD even wrote about the wonders that kratom has on migraine headaches, writing, “My first encounter with Kratom was stunning and unexpected.
+Southern California-based Dr. Phil Schoenwetter, MD even wrote about the wonders that kratom may have on migraine headaches, writing, “My first encounter with Kratom was stunning and unexpected.
 Janet, my wife of 35 years, suffers from migraines and last year had a breakthrough episode that normally would require strong pharmaceutical treatment.

 “While fueling our SUV at a Chevron station in Nevada, Janet went to the food mart and noted a lady requesting her daily eight capsule packet of Kratom.
 The kind lady said it helped with her midlife aches and pains and no other adverse side effects.

 “Janet purchased the same packet and took one capsule.
 Although a licensed physician in several states since 1978, I had not even encountered the word ‘Kratom.’
 Some 60 miles down the road Janet announced she was OK, pain free, clear of thought, (not ‘loaded’ as with morphine) and ready to take the wheel, which she did flawlessly for some 165 miles.

 Dr. Schoenwetter goes on to say that this experience served as a clarion call to delve deeper into the realm of natural agents and to better understand the mechanisms of action so as to implement them as part of his family medical practice.